 UPSERT is a combination of UPDATE and INSERT.
-Use UPSERT VERTEX to update properties of a vertex if it exists or insert a new vertex if it does not exist.
+Use UPSERT VERTEX to update properties on a vertex if it exists or insert a new vertex if it does not exist.
+The UPDATE VERTEX statement only updates one tag of a vertex at a time.